 Lake Shore Drive was reconfigured in 1998 to create a sort of island home for 3 long-established venues: the Field Museum, Adler Planetarium and Shedd Aquarium.
 The aquarium, with its dolphin and whale shows, has become Chicago's most-visited cultural institution.
 The Field Museum's big draw is Sue, a monster, skeletal T. rex; also there are the storied Tsavo lions of Kenya, which once stuffed themselves with humans but are now stuffed themselves.
 The planetarium has the usual sky shows — but because of where it is, it also offers perhaps the best free view of the Chicago skyline.
 Combo passes are a deal.

 From mid-October into April, this fountain serves as just a monumental, dry birdbath.
 But the rest of the year, it's a magnificent bubbly thing with a central water plume that rises 150 feet into the air, wind conditions permitting.
 At night, colored lights delight everybody and provide the quintessential, obligatory Chicago postcard since 1927.
 Locals are satisfied that slow traffic on this stretch of the drive gives them a chance to refresh their sense of wonder.

 From Oak Street north to Fullerton Avenue, most beaches can be seen from Lake Shore Drive.
 Oak Street Beach, because of its proximity to high-end Michigan Avenue and the Gold Coast residential district, is considered prime ogling territory.
 North Avenue Beach lures a cross section of the city.
 Volleyball players congregate up at Fullerton Beach, which — being near Lincoln Park Zoo — is the most family-friendly.

-What to See in the Windy City 16 Photos
+MORE: Things to Do in the Windy City